QCRMut: Quantum Circuit Random Mutant generator tool: Related work

-On the other hand, metamorphic testing uses metamorphic relations, which are properties derived from the algorithm that relate inputs and outputs.
-Widely used when there is an absence of an oracle, Chen et al. in \cite{AR:MTmain:2008} an insightful explanation of metamorphic testing, its capabilities, and challenges.
-Metamorphic testing has been applied in many different fields.
-For example, Almendros-Jiménez et al. \cite{almendros2021metamorphic} used metamorphic testing to test OpenStreetMap.
-Another example is the use of metamorphic testing to test chess engines by Méndez et al. in their 2023 study \cite{mendez2023metamorphic}.

-We think that these ideas from classical computing can be expanded to quantum computing.
-We need to determine if these methods are as efficient in the quantum realm as they are in the classical realm.
+However, mutation testing is computationally intensive due to the large search spaces generated by mutant operators and the variety of inputs.
+Some attention has been given to reduction techniques, summarised in the 2010 work of Usaola et al.~\cite{usaola2010mutation} and in a systematic review by Pizzoleto et al.~\cite{pizzoleto2019systematic}.
+They group these techniques into three general approaches: \emph{do faster}, \emph{do fewer} and \emph{do smarter}.
+Our aim is to collect these techniques and reduce the cost of mutation testing, specifically in the context of quantum computing, where it has received limited attention.

+The remainder of the paper is structured as follows.
+In Section~\ref{S2:Related}, we review the current state of the art and outline the starting point of our research.
+Section~\ref{S3:ToolAbs} introduces our RQs and the theoretical development of QCRMut (architecture and design decisions), followed by Section~\ref{S4:ToolDev}, where we adapt these decisions to implement the tool.
+Furthermore, Section~\ref{S5:Exp} presents our experiments, identifies suitable settings for random mutation, and discusses threats to validity.
+Finally, Section~\ref{S6:Conclusion} concludes the paper.

-\subsection{Related work}
+\section{Related work}

-Let us now examine the different testing techniques that have been introduced in quantum computing.
-Hoare's logic \cite{ying2012floyd} and assertions were the first approaches used by researchers to develop testing techniques in quantum computing.
-This is illustrated by the work presented by Huang et al. in "Statistical assertions for validating patterns and finding bugs in quantum programs" \cite{huang2019statistical}, where the authors propose the idea of using assertions as a debugging tool for quantum programs.
-They classify these assertions into classical, superposition, and entanglement assertions, using the chi-square test to compare distributions when needed.
+In this section, we review the different testing techniques that have been introduced in quantum computing.
+Hoare's logic~\cite{ying2012floyd} and assertions were the first approaches used by researchers to develop testing techniques in quantum computing.
+This is illustrated by the work presented by Huang et al.~\cite{huang2019statistical}, where the authors propose the idea of using assertions as a debugging tool for quantum programs.
 Building on this idea, there was a subsequent evolution to runtime assertions.
-In \cite{zhou2019quantum}, Zhou et al. propose the key idea of enabling dynamic assertions by introducing ancilla qubits, which, when measured, provide information about the qubits under test without modifying their state.
-They follow the same idea of three different types of assertions.
-Later, the same authors expanded their experiments in \cite{liu2020quantum}.
-Finally, Li et al. proposed Proq \cite{li2020projection}, a projection-based runtime assertion scheme where they use projection operators to generate projection-based predicates, which they define, providing major flexibility in the assertion locations.
-The authors develop a strong theoretical foundation to support their ideas, demonstrating the improvement of using Proq over previous works and its capabilities.
+Zhou et al.~\cite{zhou2019quantum} propose the key idea of enabling dynamic assertions by introducing ancilla qubits.
+Later, the same authors~\cite{liu2020quantum} expanded their experiments.
+Finally, Li et al. proposed Proq~\cite{li2020projection}, a projection-based runtime assertion scheme in which operators generate projection-based predicates, providing flexibility in their placement.